University of Kent

-The University of Kent (formerly the University of Kent at Canterbury, abbreviated as UKC) is a public research university based in Kent, United Kingdom.
-The university was granted its royal charter on 4 January 1965 and the following year Princess Marina, Duchess of Kent, was formally installed as the first Chancellor.
+The University of Kent (formerly the University of Kent at Canterbury, abbreviated as UKC) is an academic division within the London and South East University Group (LASE) in Kent, England.
+It was an independent university from 1965, when it was founded by royal charter, to 2026, when it merged with the University of Greenwich to form LASE.
+Following the merger, Kent continues to operate, including recruiting students, teaching and granting degrees, under its own branding as the University of Kent (now formally a trading name of LASE).

-The university has its main campus north of Canterbury situated within 300 acre of parkland, housing over 6,000 students, as well as a campus in Medway in Kent and a postgraduate centre in Paris.
+The university's principal campus occupies 300 acres of land overlooking the World Heritage Site of Canterbury Cathedral, and also maintains a campus in Medway and a postgraduate centre in Paris.
 The university is international, with students from 158 different nationalities and 41% of its academic and research staff being from outside the United Kingdom.
 It is a member of the Santander Network of European universities encouraging social and economic development.

+Alumni include two Nobel laureates in literature – Sir Kazuo Ishiguro and Abdulrazak Gurnah – as well as prominent individuals in politics, media, and law.

 History

 Origins

 A university in the city of Canterbury was first considered in 1947, when an anticipated growth in student numbers led several residents to seek the creation of a new university, including Kent.
 However, the plans never came to fruition.
 A decade later both population growth and greater demand for university places led to a re-consideration.
 In 1959 the Education Committee of Kent County Council explored the creation of a new university, formally accepting the proposal unanimously on 24 February 1960.
 Two months later the Education Committee agreed to seek a site at or near Canterbury, given the historical associations of the city, subject to the support of Canterbury City Council.

 By 1962 a site was found at Beverley Farm, straddling the then boundary between the City of Canterbury and the administrative county of Kent.
-The university's original name, chosen in 1962, was the University of Kent at Canterbury, reflecting its cross boundary campus.
+The university's original name, chosen in 1962, was the University of Kent at Canterbury, reflecting its cross-boundary campus.
 The name adopted reflected the support of both the city and county authorities; as well as the existence of the University of Canterbury in New Zealand, which officially opposed the use of a name too similar to its own.
 The abbreviation "UKC" became a popular abbreviation for the university.